vocdoni/docs/docs/architecture/components/census-service.md

 ### Census dump plain

-Dumpcs the contents of a census in raw string format.
-Not valid to use with `importDump`.
+Dumps the content of the census in base64 format.
+The dump cannot be used afterwars with `importDump`.

 **Private Method**